yashwanthabhilash/MiniProject_256287/Requirements/README.md

 ## Scope for technology to bang in!
 * In this project, one of the corners where technology can play a role will be discussed.
 As far as hospitals are concerned, maintaining records is a very important job as it holds a vital role to play.
 When the record of a patient is stored against his/her name or unique id it becomes very easy to track multiple required info.
 For example : previous visits could be traced, previous complications can be traced, and so on.
 <img src =  "https://www.governmentcomputing.com/wp-content/uploads/sites/32/2019/08/medical-781422_960_720.jpg" />

+## About this project
+* In this project, we will be storing following data of a patient:
+    1. Name
+    2. Patient ID
+    3. Doctor
+    4. Last visit
+    5. Mobile Number
+    6. Email ID
+    7. Emergency contacts
+    8. Address
+    9. Remarks